Ab Band District

 Ab Band is a district in Ghazni province, Afghanistan.
-Its population, which is almost entirely Pashtun, was estimated at 41,340 in 2002.
+Its population was estimated at 41,340 in 2002.
 The district is within the heartland of the Tarakai tribe of Ghilji Pashtuns.
 Ab Band is on the main road from Kabul to Kandahar.
-The district capital is Āb Band.
+The district capital is Ab Band.

 Politics and Governance

 In June 2021, Taliban forces moved into Ab Band, where they came into conflict with the local Afghan government.
 After the withdrawal of US forces from Afghanistan, most of Ab Band is now believed to be under Taliban control.

 Geography

 Ab Band is divided into two parts, North and South Aband.
 Between the two is a desert and a river which flows to the south into a lake.
 Ab band has a number of very nice and wild mountains and hills such as Khwaja Lal Mountain, Zarcha, Laka tega, Khar koshta mountains, Zegay hills and wat Ghar plus many small mores.